Skip to main content

 It would be remiss to suggest that K-pop is devoid of solo artists.
 The relatively limited number of solo artists and the larger number of K-pop artists in groups can distort the comparison.

 While other solo artists exist in the K-pop industry, IU is a notable exception.
 IU made her debut in 2008.
-I was introduced to IU as a trainee by her management company shortly before her debut, and I witnessed her debut shortly later.
+I was introduced to IU as a trainee by her management company shortly before her debut, and I witnessed her debut shortly thereafter.
 At the time of her debut, IU was a middle school student.
 This prompted me to question whether she was launching her career at an inappropriate age.

 2. Solo vs. Group